haskell/haskell-language-server/ghcide/README.md

 This writes a log file called `.tasty-rerun-log` of the failures, and only runs those.
 See the [tasty-rerun](https://hackage.haskell.org/package/tasty-rerun-1.1.17/docs/Test-Tasty-Ingredients-Rerun.html) documentation for other options.

+If you are touching performance sensitive code, take the time to run a differential benchmark between HEAD and upstream using the benchHist script.
+The configuration in `bench/hist.yaml` is setup to do this by default with the command:

+    stack build ghcide:benchHist && stack exec benchHist

+It should take around 15 minutes and the results will be stored in the `bench-hist` folder.
+To interpret the results, see the comments in the `bench/Hist/Main.hs` module.

 ### Building the extension

 For development, you can also the VSCode extension from this repository (see